Deep-Symmetry/afterglow/README.md

 The Open Lighting Architecture&rsquo;s
-[web interface](http://localhost:9090/new/#/), which you can find on port 9090 of the machine running afterglow-max if you installed it in the normal way, can be useful in troubleshooting as well.
+[web interface](http://localhost:9090/new/#/), which you can find on port 9090 of the machine running afterglow if you installed it in the normal way, can be useful in troubleshooting as well.
 You can see if the universes that afterglow is expecting to interact with actually exist, are configured to talk to the lighting interfaces you expect, and are sending DMX channel values that seem reasonable.